edriang/react-connect-context-hooks/README.md

 });
 ```

-The `computedSelectors` option receives an object.
+The `computedSelectors` option expects an object with the following signature:

-The keys on this object will be passed down as props; as you can see in the example, you can override a previous selected state-value if desired.

-On the other hand, the values expect to receive a tuple (array) with two elements: the first element is a function that will be called to compute your new property; the second element is an array of dependencies.
-In this array you should list only the properties needed by your function; the properties can be `props` that the object is receiving, previous selection (e.g. with `stateSelectors`) or previous returned values by other `computedSelectors` functions.
+- the `key` defines the name associated with the resulting object.
+- the `values` expect a tuple (array) with two elements:
+  - the first element is a function that will be called to compute the resulting value.
+  - the second element is an array of dependencies (used for memoization).

+**Note:** the `dependencies` array can list properties coming from any of the following sources:
+- the result of previous selections (e.g. `stateSelectors` or `stateSelectors`).
+- the original `props` provided to the components.
+- previous returned values by other `computedSelectors` functions.

 **Important:** `computedSelectors` are memoized using `React.memo()`; this avoids re-computing a giving selector if none of the listed dependencies changed.

+## Problems or Suggestions

+Please feel free to open an issue on [github](https://github.com/edriang/react-connect-context-hooks).

 ## License